euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

    Instead of using the exact optimization cost (:ref:`eq-cost`) (average quadratic power in MW\ :sup:`2`), we actually compute the standard deviation (in MW).
-   It is mathematically related to the quadratic power and we find more readable.
+   It is mathematically related to the quadratic power and we find it more readable.

 References